spicetify/docs/docs/development/spicetify-creator/create-extensions.md

   tsconfig.json
   yarn.lock
   src/
     ...
   node_modules/
     ...
 ```

-For now, we only care about the `src/` folder, which structure's look like this
+For now, we only care about the `src/` folder, which structure looks like this

 ```
 src/
   app.tsx